Retinal Tearscauses, symptoms and treatment

 Text size:

-In most cases, retinal tears occur spontaneously, but other factors, such as trauma or prior eye surgery, can also cause retinal tears.
+In most cases, retinal tears occur spontaneously, but trauma or prior eye surgery can also cause retinal tears.

 • Flashes of light (photopsia) that persist throughout the day

-• If the torn retina is associated with some bleeding, your vision may become hazy
+• If bleeding occurs with the retina tear, your vision may become murky.

-• If the tear has led to a retinal detachment, there may be a fixed shadow or dark spot in your visual field.
+If the tear has led to a retinal detachment, there may be a fixed shadow or sensation of a curtain closing in your field of vision.

-While the majority of tears occur spontaneously due to movement and pulling of the gel inside the eye, some conditions can predispose you to a retinal tear:
+While most tears occur spontaneously due to movement and pulling of the gel inside the eye, some eye conditions can predispose you to a retinal tear:

-• A high degree of nearsightedness -- because myopic retinas tend to be very thin
+• A high degree of nearsightedness (myopia) -- because myopic retinas tend to be very thin

 • Lattice degeneration – areas of retinal thinning along its outer edges